mockk/mockk/ANDROID.md

 ## Installation

-All you need to get started is just to add a dependency to `MockK` library.
+All you need to get started is by adding a dependency to `MockK` library.

 #### Unit tests